 O genki desu ka? | (お元気ですか) | How are you? |

-If you plan to join a homestay program where you will share a home with a Japanese family, it would be wise to learn all the typical phrases and greetings that you might hear from the locals.
+If you are planning to participate in a homestay program where you will share a home with a Japanese family, it would be wise to learn all the typical phrases and greetings you might hear from the locals.
+Whether at work or at home, Japanese culture places a high value on respect and etiquette, which is why you should at least be familiar with the following.

-If ever you get invited to a Japanese home, please do remember that you should start greeting the family with the basic greetings like “こんにちは(Konnichiwa)” accompanied by a 30-degree angle bow, especially if you are speaking with the older people.
+If you are ever invited to a Japanese home, please remember that you should start by greeting the family with the basic greeting of “こんにちは(Konnichiwa)” accompanied by a 30-degree bow, especially if you are talking to the elderly.

-After saying that, you must also say “おじゃまします (Ojamashimasu)”, which is a formal greeting that means “Excuse me for disturbing.”
-Also, greet the host directly and give him or her the “手みやげ (Temiyage)” or a small gift which is important in their culture as it shows your thankfulness for being invited.
+After saying this, you must also say “おじゃまします (Ojamashimasu),” which is a formal greeting that means “Sorry to disturb you.
+Also, greet the host directly and give him or her “手みやげ (Temiyage)” or a small gift, which is important in their culture as it shows your gratitude for being invited.

 Any gift will do, but the most common form is food, tea, or anything that can be consumed.